p-grant/data_analysis_portfolio/Study Projects/Data Analysis Process.md

 - Observer Bias: The tendency for people to observe things differently.
 - Interpretation Bias: The tendency to always interpret ambiguous situations in a positive, or negative way.
 - Confirmation Bias: The tendency to search for, or interpret information in a way that confirms preexisting beliefs.

+Structured thinking is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.

+Six common types of problems:
+- Making Predictions
+- Categorizing Things
+- Spotting Something Unusual
+- Identifying Themes
+- Discovering Connections
+- Finding patterns

+# Business